 31 :113.
 PUBLIC HEALTH NURSING PRACTICE.
-6 credits.
+3-6 credits.

 Open to graduate nurses or Seniors in the five-year program.
 Supervised visitation of homes in connection with the service rendered by the Visiting Nurse Service-the practice of public health nursing under supervision.
+(Six weeks experience for 3 credits)

-31 :120.
-PRACTICE IN WARD MANAGEMENT.
-3 to 6 credits.
+31 :114.
+COMPREHENSIVE NURSING CARE.
+3 credits.